vipulnaik/working-drafts/eaf/donor-strategies-on-separating-how-much-from-where-to-donate.md

 this](https://blog.givewell.org/2013/06/11/the-moral-case-for-giving-doesnt-rely-on-questionable-quantitative-estimates/#comment-572951).
 Later,
-I asked the question on the [Effective Altruism Facebook group](https://www.facebook.com/groups/effective.altruists/permalink/656749537714740/), where there were a number of interesting replies.
+I asked the question on the [Effective Altruism Facebook group](https://www.facebook.com/groups/effective.altruists/permalink/656749537714740/), where there were a number of interesting replies that resolved much of my puzzlement.

 ## Questions for readers

 My goal with posting this to the Effective Altruism Forum is partly to provide a concrete public record of my thoughts.
+I can link to this post and build upon it as I further explore the dynamics of donations.

 However, I'm also interested in hearing thoughts from people on the Forum, many of whom are donors of the sort I try to understand in the post.

 Some questions I'm particularly interested in hearing thoughts on: